Use externally hosted fonts and fallbacks to customize your font

 4. To get a link to a style sheet for your font files, in the upper-right corner, select the shopping bag (shopping_bag), and then select "code Get embed code."

-5. On the right, in the first code block, copy the href URL from the third link, and paste it into a new tab.
+5. On the right, in the first code block, copy the href URL from the third link, and paste it into your text editor.

 By default, the "Embed Code" page loads with the "Web" tab and "<link>" radio option selected.
 The first code block is titled, "Embed code in the <head> of your html."
 The URL is a link to a style sheet and should look like the following text: